 Metal Bellows Pipe Movement

-Metal bellows consist of individual convolutions that have uniform inside and outside diameters, constant pitch or spacing, and the planes of each convolution are parallel.
+Metal bellows consist of individual convolutions with uniform inside and outside diameters, constant pitch or spacing, and the planes of each convolution are parallel.
 The flexibility of the convolutions gives the bellows the ability to absorb axial, angular, and lateral displacements – individually or in combination.

-Axial motion is the extension or compression of the metal expansion joint along the longitudinal centerline (x-axis) with the ends remaining parallel.
+Axial motion extends or compresses the metal expansion joint along the longitudinal centerline (x-axis) with the ends remaining parallel.

 Metal bellows lateral or offset motion is the displacement of the ends perpendicular to the longitudinal centerline with the end planes remaining parallel.
 Thus, the longitudinal centerline shapes into a compound curve, with the convolutions deforming similarly.